hashicorp/katakoda/terraform-custom-provider-workshop/setup-verification.md

 ## Deploy HashiCups locally

-You will need HashiCups running locally to test your HashiCups provider.
+You will need the HashiCups API running locally to test your HashiCups provider.

 Navigate to `docker_compose` and initialize the application.

 `cd docker_compose && docker-compose up`{{execute}}

 ### Verify HashiCups API is running

+When the HashiCups API is running, you will see log messages in your terminal window

 Once you see the following message in the HashiCups logs, verify that HashiCups is running.